C570212437/machine-learning/README.md

 # machine-learning
-Based on the example of mattnedrich.
-Changed the algorithm a little bit.
+Gradient descent example was based on the example of mattnedrich.
+Changed the algorithm a little bit and the language into C.
 Please contact me if you found any error.